nrwl/nx-set-shas/README.md

 <h1 align="center">Set SHAs Action</h2>

-> ✨ A Github Action which sets the base and head SHAs required for `nx affected` commands in CI
+✨ A Github Action which sets the base and head SHAs required for `nx affected` commands in CI

 - [Example Usage](#example-usage)
 - [Configuration Options](#configuration-options)
 - [Background](#background)
 - [License](#license)

-> This documentation is for version 2.x.x.
-You can find documentation for version 1.x.x [here](https://github.com/nrwl/nx-set-shas/blob/c8f5a54f6ee7f2127f3df063f36a0242faee4cb7/README.md).
+**NOTE: This documentation is for version 2.x.x** which now uses the GitHub API to track successful workflows.
+You can find documentation for version 1.x.x which used git tags [here](https://github.com/nrwl/nx-set-shas/blob/v1/README.md).

 ## Example Usage